JakeSkalbeck/JakeSkalbeck/README.md

 ### Hello! 👋
 Thanks for viewing my page!

 I enjoy cybersecurity along with coding.
+Currently studying for my Security+
 <!--
 **JakeSkalbeck/JakeSkalbeck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.